bmosoluciones/now-lms/README.md

 Students and Educators using NOW-LMS please refer the [user manual](https://bmosoluciones.github.io/now-lms/).

 ## Getting Started
-Thanks for your interest in the Now - LMS project.
+Thanks for your interest in the Now - LMS project (the project).

 ### Dependencies